A street view of the California Hobbit House

-California Hobbit House Hits the Market for $1.95 Million
+California Hobbit House Sells for $1.8 Million

 Built in the 1940s by Walt Disney Studios artist Lawrence Joseph, the 10,980-square-foot property includes a fairytale-style main house and four additional structures housing eight rental units.